-From studies of general relativity it has been established that two types of gravitational wave memory exist: linear and nonlinear, also called Cristodoulou memory [27].
+From studies of general relativity it has already been established that two types of gravitational wave memory exist: linear and nonlinear, also called Christodoulou, memory [27].
 These effects are predicted to be detectable in strong-field, highly dynamical regime collisions which until recently have been some of the least explored events in the universe.
-The linear memory is very small, whereas the nonlinear memory is believed to be large enough to be detected by Advanced LIGO and 3rd generation detectors.
+The linear memory is very small, whereas the nonlinear memory is believed to be large enough to be detected by Advanced LIGO and 3rd generation detectors [11].
 The current complications of detecting memory involve the fact that it is extremely small and can easily be overlooked in the gravitational wave signal.
 Also, memory is not detectable with just one collision; multiple events must be stacked in order to produce a resolution decent enough to detect the memory.
-The final obstacle is the lowfrequency detector noise.
+The final obstacle is the low-frequency detector noise.
 While some forms of this noise are manageable, other forms such as quantum and instrument noise, which can look very similar to the memory signal, is difficult to control.
-As the sensitivity of Advanced LIGO and 3rd generation detectors improves, the goal is they will be responsive enough to pick up nonlinear memory signals.
-Scientists have attempted to detect memory with a range of techniques including integrating up the signal to $t = I/f{opt}$ where f{opt} is the optimal frequency of the detector, or using the "effective-one-body" (EOB) approach which will eventually allow one to develop an analytical function for gravitational wave memory.
+As the sensitivity of Advanced LIGO and 3rd generation detectors Previous work has attempted to detect memory with a range of techniques including integrating up the signal to $t = 1/f{opt}$ where $f{opt}$ is the optimal frequency of the detector, or using the "effective-one-body" (EOB) approach which will eventually allow one to develop an analytical function for gravitational wave memory.
 The technique of focus for my project will be stacking multiple events, and we will estimate parameters relevant to this technique in order to infer how well the memory parameter can be measured for future events detected with Advanced LIGO.

-Introduction: LIGO, Gravitational Waves, and Memory
+Introduction: LIGO, Gravitational Waves, and Memory - Section 3 billion years ago [11].
+Since this first occurence, there have been 6 other cases of gravitational wave detected by LIGO [14].
+With each detection providing new information, there is always a push to analyze the data in hopes of further understanding the source that produced the wave.
+Along with gaining information concerning some of the universe's most extreme events, the properties of the waves themselves can also be further examined in order to increase our understanding of the effect they have on matter they pass through and our general relativistic predictions.

-Gravitational wave detection by LIGO is a developing phenomenon that began in 2015 with the detection of a gravitational wave from a binary black hole merger that occurred about
+Gravitational wave detection by LIGO is a developing phenomena that began in 2015 with the detection of a gravitational wave from a binary black hole merger that occured about 1.3